Allx92/Digitization-Playbook/DT Versa Flatbed/Morning.md

 ![alt text](https://github.com/Allx92/Digitization-Playbook/blob/main/DT%20Versa%20Flatbed/Images/Sharpening%20%26%20Reduction%20.png)

 **Next Steps**
-* Refer to the "Get Documents Librarian -> Spin Off -> Material Retrievers -> Target in Cradle" section of a separate document for instructions on retrieving and placing materials onto the scanner bed.
+* Clarify with the Porter/Material Retriever for instructions on retrieving and placing materials onto the scanner bed.

 Additional Notes
 * This document serves as a general guideline.
 Specific adjustments might be required depending on the type of material being scanned.